 - Safety Report

-For each cosmetic product, a Product Safety Assessment Report is issued and it includes the following information as per Article 11 of the EU Cosmetics Regulation:
+For each cosmetic product, a qualified Safety Assessor issues a Product Safety Assessment Report (SAR).
+It includes the following information as per Article 11 of the EU Cosmetics Regulation:

 - Method of Manufacturing

 - Evidence of compliance with Good Manufacturing Practices (GMP)

 - Proof of the effect claimed (where justified)

 - Labelling (taking into account the primary packaging and outer/ secondary packaging)